alexsmbaratti/alexsmbaratti/README.md

 I am a Software Engineer with over a decade of programming experience.
 I enjoy designing, writing, and documenting computer programs.

 - 🎓 I've graduated with a Master of Science in Software Engineering
-- 🌱 I’m currently studying iOS/macOS app development in my free time
+- 🌱 I’m currently studying iOS/macOS app development and Apple's design language in my free time
 - 📋 I'm currently practicing my test driven development skills

 ## Favorite Platforms to Program For